 DODD shall issue a written decision regarding reconsideration within thirty days of receiving the request.

 DODD’s decision is final and not subject to further appeal.

+When calculating the resident case mix scores, DODD shall use any resident case mix scores adjusted as a result of a rate reconsideration determination in lieu of the resident case mix scores from the exception review findings.

+4/11/2013 16083278

 Rev. 3-21-13